Sonicgamer2000/Friday-Night-Funkin-Super-Edition/README.md

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+# Friday Night Funkin' - Super Edition
+The mod originally by Sonicgamer2000 (https://gamebanana.com/mods/297507), made as a Sonic 3 A.I.R Mod a year ago.

 ## Installation:
-You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.
+You must have [the most up-to-date version of Haxe](https://haxe.org/download/), but you already knew that didn't you?

 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

 To install LuaJIT do this: `haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit` on a Command prompt/PowerShell

-...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml
+...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml.
+But like who doesn't want the lua scripts?

 If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then re-install linc_luajit.